 - To keep Woodbridge’s waterfront an attractive and interesting destination

 - To forge maritime heritage links between Woodbridge, Sutton Hoo, the UK and beyond

-- To construct a full-scale replica of the Sutton Hoo Anglo-Saxon burial ship
+- To support the project to construct a full-scale replica of the Sutton Hoo Anglo-Saxon burial ship

-At the top of our action list is the plan to research and fund the construction of the world’s first full size working replica of the Sutton Hoo Anglo-Saxon ship, which dates from c.624AD.
-This is a project of international significance, which will draw attention to Woodbridge from all over the globe .
+One of our first actions was to set up our sister charity, the Sutton Hoo Ship’s Company to take responsibility for planning and enabling research and funding of the construction of the world’s first full size working replica of the Sutton Hoo Anglo-Saxon ship, which dates from c.624AD.
+This is a project of international significance, which will draw attention to Woodbridge from all over the globe.

 Alongside the ship, educational and training opportunities for anyone interested in maritime history will be developed, based not just on Anglo-Saxon times but the rich boatbuilding history of the river Deben that can be traced back over centuries.